victoriahfan/rf-stimulus-hub/README.md

 ## Demo

-Tiles are numbered row-wise from top-left to bottom-right, with the first index representing the row and the second index the column.
+Tiles are numbered in row-major order from top-left to bottom-right.

 <img
   src="docs/demo.gif"